Posts may be sponsored. Post contains affiliate links. I may be compensated if you make a purchase using my link.

 - On the topic of entertainment, do yourself a favor and definitely check out the evening with the steel drum band.
 There was a local Jamaican steel drum act and they were really talented.
 Also, don’t miss the epic performance of “Beauty and the Beast” by the entertainment staff that comes right before the steel drum show.
 I won’t go into too much detail because I don’t want to ruin it; just trust me on this one.

-We also had the opportunity to take several excursions from the hotel – stay tuned to learn more about those!
-If you’re looking for a relaxing holiday at a gorgeous resort, the Riu Palace Tropical Bay in Negril, Jamaica should be on your radar.
+If you’re looking for a relaxing holiday at a gorgeous resort, the Hotel Riu Palace Tropical Bay in Negril, Jamaica should be on your radar.
 It had beautiful swimming pools, delicious vegan meals, and one of the best beaches I’ve ever visited.
 I highly recommend that you take your next resort holiday there.